Roco-scientist/NGS-Barcode-Count/README.md

 <td>3</td>
 </tr>
 </table>
-Where the last column is the ID and the first columns are continued for as many building blocks that exist.
-The number of building blocks needs to match what what is found in the sequence format file
+Where the first column is the DNA barcode, the second column is the building block ID which can be a smile string (without commas), and the last column is the building block number as an integer.
+These are in the same order as the sequence format file and starting at 1.

 ## Run
 Enter DEL-Encode directory and compile for the first time<br>